The role of steric effects on hydrogen atom transfer reactions: Discussion

 \subsection{Steric effects of phenoxy radicals in HAT reactions}

-Having considered electronic effects in isolation, we are ready to investigate steric effects of phenoxy radicals on the rates of HAT reactions by considering ortho-substituted phenoxy radicals.
-In particular, we compare the reactivities of increasingly hindered phenoxy (\textbf{5}), 2,6-dimethylphenoxy (\textbf{6}), and 2,6-di-tert-butylphenoxy (\textbf{8}) with ethane (\textbf{A}), propane (\textbf{B}), isobutane (\textbf{C}), and neopentane (\textbf{D}).
-Results are shown in Table V. As in the previous section, $\Delta \Delta H$ is the same for any alkane substrate while $\Delta \Delta H^{\ddag}$ is not.
+Having considered the electronic effect of a p-tert-butyl, we investigated steric effects of phenoxy radicals on the rates of HAT reactions by considering ortho-substituted phenoxy radicals.
+In particular, we compare the reactivities of increasingly hindered phenoxy (\textbf{5}), 2,6-dimethylphenoxy (\textbf{6}), and 2,6-di-tert-butylphenoxy (\textbf{8}) with ethane (\textbf{A}), propane (\textbf{B}), isobutane (\textbf{C}), and neopentane (\textbf{D}) are summarized in Table V. As in the previous section, $\Delta \Delta H$ is the same for any alkane substrate while $\Delta \Delta H^{\ddag}$ is not.

-As expected, for all four alkanes considered, the barrier heights $ \Delta H^{\ddag}$ increase as the \textit{ortho}-substituents become bulkier from H (\textit{5}) to Me (\textit{6}) to t-Bu (\textit{7}), owing to increasing steric repulsion in the transition states between these \textit{ortho}-substituents and atoms of the alkane.
-However, perhaps more surprisingly, we also observe a corresponding increase in the reaction enthalpies even though $\Delta H$ reflects the difference in enthalpy between \textit{separated} products and \textit{separated} starting materials, meaning that no interactions between the \textit{ortho}-substituents and the atoms of the alkane is possible.
+As expected, for all four alkanes considered, the barrier heights $ \Delta H^{\ddag}$ increase as the \textit{ortho}-substituents become bulkier from H (\textbf{5}) to Me (\textbf{6}) to t-Bu (\textbf{7}), due to increasing steric repulsion in the transition states between these \textit{ortho}-substituents and atoms of the alkane.
+However, perhaps more surprisingly, there is a corresponding increase in the reaction enthalpies even though $\Delta H$ reflects the difference in enthalpy between \textit{separated} products and \textit{separated} starting materials, meaning that no interactions between the \textit{ortho}-substituents and the atoms of the alkane is possible.
+We also note a negative deviation in $ \Delta \Delta H^{\ddag}$ for the reactions of neopentane \textbf{D} with both \textit{ortho}-substituted phenoxy radicals, likely due to dispersion (see later).

 To understand why bulky ortho-substituents lead to higher reaction enthalpies, we begin by noting that the same electronic stabilization described in the previous section for \textit{para}-substituted phenoxy radical \textbf{7} also exists for \textit{ortho}-substituted \textbf{6} and \textbf{8}.
 Given that \textbf{6} and \textbf{8} each have two alkyl substituents, we can estimate this electronic stabilization as 2 × 1.6 kcal/mol = 3.2 kcal/mol.
 However, this still leaves approximately 1.1 kcal/mol in \textbf{6} and 5.1 kcal/mol in \textbf{8} which cannot be explained by electronic effects.